K3ZJ is operated in contests from Romney, West Virginia

 TH7DX pointing 45 degrees (Northeast) toward Europe, Mideast, and central Asia.

-K1DG, with substantial help from K1AR, K5ZD, KM3T, K1KI, K1RX, WC1M, K1TO, N2NT, N6TR and hundreds of other volunteers did a great job with WRTC2014.
+K1DG, with substantial help from K1AR, K5ZD, KM3T, K1KI, K1RX, WC1M, K1TO, N2NT, N6TR and hundreds of other volunteers did a great job with WRTC 2014.
 It will be a hard act to follow.
-K3ZJ served as site area manager for five of the sites at Myles Standish State Forest, Plymouth, MA and also as a driver from JFK Airport in New York City to WRTC2014 headquarters near Boston, MA.
-These operating sites were very close to where English religious dissenters known as "Pilgrims" founded the first successful English colony in 1620.
-Myles Standish was their military leader.
+K3ZJ served as site area manager for five of the competition sites at Myles Standish State Forest, Plymouth, MA; as trustee for one of the station licenses; and as a driver from JFK Airport in New York City to WRTC 2014 headquarters near Boston, MA.
+The Plymouth operating sites were close to where English religious dissenters known as "Pilgrims" founded the first successful English colony in 1620.
+Myles Standish, for whom the Forest is named, was their military leader.
 See Wikipedia.org for history.

 Recent Contests Outside USA